seanslma/maki/DevOps/Docker/Build.md

 Note that the `dot` is the context.
 When doing a docker build,
 - the files from your local context are sent to the daemon, and put in a temporary directory;
 - that temporal directory is used to build the image (the actual build is performed on the daemon side).
+- paths in a Dockerfile are always relative to the the context directory

 ## multistage build
 https://www.docker.com/blog/advanced-dockerfiles-faster-builds-and-smaller-images-using-buildkit-and-multistage-builds/